Items: 0 Price: £0

 £195.00

-In 1899 the M1889 Schmidt Rubin bayonets were modified as described previously .
-This Swiss Schmidt-Rubin M1889/99 Bayonet 3rd Model was made by Waffenfabrik Neuhausen which is stamped clearly to the ricasso on one side.
-It was manufactured with a rib in the fuller to secure the scabbard spring.
-This is the third model of the famous series; the bayonet is different to the model 1918 in that it has only one cutting edge and not two as model M1918.
-See pages 266 & 270 No 603 of The Bayonet Book by John Watts and Peter White.
-The blade us in very good condition, as is the wooden grip.
-The crossguard has the No – 371711? stamped to it.
+This Swiss Schmidt-Rubin M1918 Bayonet was made by Waffenfabrik Neuhausen which is stamped clearly to the ricasso on one side.
+It was manufactured for the M1911 short rifle and later used on the M1931 rifle.
+See pages 266 & 272 No 608 of The Bayonet Book by John Watts and Peter White.
+The blade us in very good condition, as is the wooden grip *see images*.
+The crossguard has the No –353378? stamped to it and a letter ‘P’ stamped to the pommel *light staining*.
 The scabbard has an inspection mark and is in good condition.
-The leather frog has the maker ‘Chr.
-Grossalklaug .
-Sattler.
-44. Stamped to it.
-The leather metalwork and stitching is in very good order.
+The leather frog has the maker which is illegible and a number 45 Stamped to it.
+The leather and stitching is in fair order and is intact.
 The price includes UK delivery.
-BAYO 329.
-(Box 2)
+ED 2090.
+(Other Countries Box 2)

 £225.00